MarcYin/Sen2Yield/README.md

 [](./images/farm.png)

 ## Installation:
-It is still under going extensive development and will be made public available soon.
+It is still under going extensive development and will be made publicly available soon.

 ### LICENSE
 GNU GENERAL PUBLIC LICENSE